Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

 So I decided to take her to see a specialist and I explained this to him, he examined Louise and asked several questions.
 He pulled on her skin and then he asked me if I ever heard of Ehlers Danlos Syndrome?
-Of course I hadn’t.
+Of course, I hadn’t.
 He explained what it was.
 That she would have joint hypermobility, stretchy skin, but not to worry it wasn’t too serious.

 But as she began to grow she started to have more issues with her joints.
 She’s had numerous issues with her ankles, her knees, she regularly dislocates her thumbs particularly if she’s using scissors which scares the living daylights out of her friends at school.

 She was beginning to lead a relatively normal life.
 We had to, everything couldn’t stop because she dislocated joints.
 Her friends learned to be careful and not to do any sudden moves because it was when she was not prepared for a move that something would happen.
-If she was engaged in a physical activity she was fine because she know what’s going to happen.
+If she was engaged in physical activity she was fine because she knows what’s going to happen.
 Louise started playing musical instruments.
-She plays the piano, the saxophone and was she teaching herself how to play the ukulele.
+She plays the piano, the saxophone, and was she teaching herself how to play the ukulele.

 Louise was leading a full life but with restrictions.
-Unfortunately she had to give up gymnastics because she couldn’t trust her body and she was beginning to have injury after injury.
+Unfortunately, she had to give up gymnastics because she couldn’t trust her body and she was beginning to have injury after injury.

 By Christmas 2013, Louise was in a wheelchair.
 She tore a ligament in her foot and because of her weak shoulders she couldn’t use crutches.
-She was in the wheelchair for over 3 months.
+She was in a wheelchair for over 3 months.
 It was at this time we beginning to worry about her future and this was compounded when she dislocated her shoulder again, this time by pushing herself up from the floor from a seated position how is she going to manage in the future if she’s going to continually injure herself by doing the most mundane things.

 We knew we had to do something but we didn’t know what to do.
 She was missing so much time from school with injuries to her shoulders, spine, and thumbs and she had repeated muscle spasms it couldn’t go on like this.
-Our only option would be to consider home schooling so that we would not miss more education.
+Our only option would be to consider homeschooling so that we would not miss more education.

 It was around the same time I was looking at the Ehlers Danlos Facebook page when suddenly appearing in my newsfeed was a study: “Treatment of joint hypermobility syndrome including Ehlers Danlos Syndrome with Hackett Hamill Prolotherapy.”